getcarina/getcarina.com/_tutorials/run-docker-image.md

    ubuntu-upstart                 Upstart is an event-based replacement for ...
 34        [OK]
    ```

-   Docker will pull a list of Docker hub repositories containing an Ubuntu image.

-3. Now that you have found the image you wish to use, run `docker pull ubuntu:12.04`.
-Docker will download Ubuntu version 12.04.
+3. When you find the image that you want to use, download it by running the following command.
+Specify the name of the image and the version number.

+   **Note:** If you run this command without indicating the version that you want to download, Docker downloads the latest version of that image.

+   `$ docker pull ubuntu:12.04`

+   Docker downloads the image, in this case Ubuntu version 12.04.

    The output should look as follows:

    ```
    12.04: Pulling from library/ubuntu